 “How am I going to use this in the real world?”
 Ottawa University faculty delight in answering this common question and usually do so with long lists of opportunities that allow and require students to put their newfound skills to work.

 In recent years, Ottawa students have been able to experience incredible opportunities across the globe.
 Through missional and charitable work, Ottawa University students are leaving their mark on the world.

 FROM TEXTBOOK TO TANGIBLE

-When a F5 tornado destroyed the town of Greensburg, Kansas, Ottawa University students were on-hand to assist with recovery and rebuilding efforts.
-Students have traveled to Israel, Kenya, Australia, and the Amazon for cross-disciplinary trips.
-They have performed in Carnegie Hall, participated in national forensics tournaments and traveled to the Sundance Film Festival to work as movie critics.
+When an F5 tornado destroyed the town of Greensburg, KS, Ottawa University students were on hand to assist with recovery and rebuilding efforts.
+Students have also traveled to Israel, Kenya, Australia, and the Amazon for cross-disciplinary trips.
+They have performed in Carnegie Hall, participated in national forensics tournaments, and traveled to the Sundance Film Festival to work as movie critics.

 Every student at Ottawa University completes a Senior Core capstone course that requires team-based research on social issues.
 Together, they develop possible solutions to address their topics and take action to raise awareness.
 At Ottawa University, students are provided every opportunity to make an impact on the world.